Carry On Columbus: Production

-Pre-production
+Development

-The Carry On series had ended in 1978 after 30 films following the negative critical reception to Carry On Emmannuelle.
+The Carry On series had ended in 1978 following the negative critical reception to Carry On Emmannuelle.
 Plans to reignite the series with projects such as Carry on Down Under, Carry on Dallas, and Carry on Again Nurse did not come to fruition.
-However, film producer John Goldstone identified a number of films being released in 1992 to commemorate the 500th anniversary of Christopher Columbus' 1492 arrival in America, and that the subject would be a good fit for a Carry On revival.
-The project developed with some speed so that the film could be released in 1992.
-Comedy writer Dave Freeman, who had previous written 1975's Carry on Behind, was tasked with writing the screenplay within three weeks.
+However, when Carry On director Gerald Thomas and film producer John Goldstone's attempts to reignite the Bing Crosby/Bob Hope Road to movies, which were popular in the mid-twentieth century, stalled, they began to return their attention to the Carry On franchise.
+With several films being released in 1992 to commemorate the 500th anniversary of Christopher Columbus' 1492 arrival in America, Goldstone realised that the subject would be a good fit for a Carry On revival.
+Thomas, according to a later interview with his daughter, though that Columbus would work with a "new generation" and wanted to encourage younger talent.
+Goldstone, known for his work on Monty Python's Life of Brian and The Rocky Horror Picture Show would produce Columbus; Peter Rogers, who had produced all of the previous Carry On films, gave the project his blessing, and is credited as executive producer'.